-2008 population studies indicated that 40% of all US brickmason, blockmason, and stonemason positions are held by immigrants in the United States illegally, as are 31% of roofer positions, 28% of dishwasher positions, and 21% of parking lot attendant positions.
+2008 population studies indicated that 40% of all US brickmasons, blockmasons, and stonemasons were immigrants in the United States illegally, as were 31% of roofers, 28% of dishwashers, and 21% of parking lot attendants.

 Being an immigrant with an expired visa or residency permit inside the US is a civil offense, while entering illegally or smuggling immigrants across the borders could be classified as a misdemeanor, a felony, or even as a capital crime.